wp-plugins/uptolike-share/readme.txt

 Answers to Frequently Asked Questions you can find at http://uptolike.ru/faq

 == Screenshots ==

-1. screenshot-1.png
+1. customizing sharing buttons
-2. screenshot-2.png
+2. buttons appearance
-3. screenshot-3.png
+3. traffic and sharing statistics

 == Changelog ==